 The Corps determines whether a wetland meets the federal requirements for being isolated

 Applicants and consultants must coordinate all projects potentially affecting isolated wetlands with the Corps and receive a written jurisdictional determination.
 Consultants can provide information to the agencies, but the final determination must be made by the Corps.
-Staff at the Governor's Office of Regulatory Assistance Information Center can give you contacts for the people at the Corps that can help you or go the Seattle Corps' web page for a list of Corps contacts by county.
+Staff at the Governor's Office for Regulatory Innovation and Assistance can give you contacts for the people at the Corps that can help you or go the Seattle Corps' web page for a list of Corps contacts by county.

 The Supreme Court’s SWANCC ruling does not change Washington State laws governing wetlands